-Kim Stilwell is a guest writer here, is the mother of five children, writes for her state’s homeschooling association each month, and is a wonderfully sweet friend of mine.
+Kim Stilwell was a guest writer here for several years before her death.
+She was the mother of five children, wrote for her state’s homeschooling association each month, and was a wonderfully sweet friend of mine.
 We hope that her words will encourage you as much as they have our family!

 After five years of homeschooling, we did our first Unit Study.
 I have been wanting to do one for years but the prepackaged Unit Studies are not in our budget.
 I did not know how to go about doing one on our own.
 Finally, after reading a book on how to make your own unit study, I became brave enough to try.
 I wanted to include all the children except the toddler so it would be for our (then) ten, seven, five and four year olds.
 I also wanted our first one to be simple and easy so I chose what I thought would be a simple and easy topic; honeybees.
 I borrowed and found seventeen books on honeybees, pollination and honey.